emb-riscv/specs-markdown/csrs.md

 ## Machine Trap Value Register (`mtval`)

-The `mtval` register is an XLEN-bit read-write register.
+The `mtval` CSR is an XLEN-bit read-write register.
 When an exception is taken, `mtval` is written with exception-specific information to assist software in handling the exception.
 Otherwise, `mtval` is never written by the implementation, though it may be explicitly written by software.

 ## Machine Main Stack Pointer (`mmsp`)

+The `mmsp` CSR is an XLEN-bit read-write register that holds the main stack pointer.
-The stack pointer used after reset.
+It is always the default stack pointer after reset.
 Interrupts ansd exceptions always use this stack to store the exception frame.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `mmsp` | rw | startup | The main stack pointer. |

-This register is specific to the RISC-V microcontroller profile.
+This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.

 ## Machine Main Stack Pointer Limit (`mmsplimit`)

-The lowest address the main stack can descend.
+The `mmsplimit` CSR is an XLEN-bit read-write register that holds the lowest address the main stack can descend.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `mmsplimit` | rw | startup | The main stack lower limit. |

-This register is specific to the RISC-V microcontroller profile.
+This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.

 ## Machine Thread Stack Pointer (`mtsp`)

-The stack pointer used by the application current thread.
+The `mtsp` CSR is an XLEN-bit read-write register that holds the stack pointer used by the application current thread.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `mtsp` | rw | 0 | The thread stack pointer. |

-This register is specific to the RISC-V microcontroller profile.
+This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.

 ## Machine Thread Stack Pointer Limit (`mtsplimit`)

-The lowest address the thread stack can descend.
+The `mtsplimit` CSR is an XLEN-bit read-write register that holds the lowest address the thread stack can descend.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `mtsplimit` | rw | 0 | The thread stack lower limit. |

-This register is specific to the RISC-V microcontroller profile.
+This CSR is specific to the RISC-V microcontroller profile.

 TODO: allocate a number for it.

 ## RISC-V compatibility CSRs

-These registers are mandated by the RISC-V Volume I, Chapter 2.8, for the `rdcycle` and `rdinstret` instructions.
+These CSRs are mandated by the RISC-V Volume I, Chapter 2.8, for the `rdcycle` and `rdinstret` instructions.

 - cycle: available as `hcb.cyclecnt`
 - instret: available as `hcb.instcnt`